No-Go Grub for Type 2 Diabetes: What to Dodge!

 What’s the deal with Glycemic Index (GI)?

-Ever checked out GI?
-It’s like a speedometer for your food, showing how quickly it can jack up your blood sugar.
+Ever heard of GI?
+It’s like a speedometer for your food, showing how quickly it can spike your blood sugar.
 Those high GI foods?
-Yeah, they can throw a curveball if you’re dealing with diabetes.
+They can really throw you off if you’re managing your blood sugar levels.

 Keep an eye on these high-GI foods: